Major Arcana · 7

 What does The Chariot reversed mean?

-What is The Chariot associated with?
+What is the difference between The Chariot upright and reversed?

-What does The Chariot mean reversed?
+What advice does The Chariot give in a reading?